microsoft/Search4Code/README.md

 ## Dataset Information

 Search4Code is a large-scale dataset focused on the area of natural language to code search.
 We provide a dataset composed of real-world user queries and the corresponding click urls.
 Each query also has a label, predicted using the weak supervision model described in the paper, denoting whether the query has a code search intent or not.
-Since the dataset contains both code-search and non code-search queries, it could also be used to analyze other user intents, as shown in our [prior work](https://arxiv.org/abs/1912.09519).

 Currently the Search4Code dataset contains 6596 Java queries.
 Please note that we will be soon adding a dataset for C# queries as well.